Get E-Book

 console.log(Object.keys(require.cache));

-Each cached value is a Module instance with properties such as id, filename, loaded, exports, parent, and children.
-Deleting an entry forces that module's source file to be read and evaluated again on the next require().
+Each cached value is a Module instance.
+It has fields such as id, filename, loaded, exports, parent, and children.

 js